glennthielman/silent-sui/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A fork off <a href="https://github.com/jeroenpardon/sui">Jeroen Pardon Sui project</a> with the goal of creating a homelab page with no dependencies to the web, because if there is an outage you cannot download those css and js files.
+A fork off <a href="https://github.com/jeroenpardon/sui">Jeroen Pardon Sui project</a> with the goal of creating a super fast minimalist homepage page with no dependencies to the web, because if there is an outage you don't want a broken homepage.

 Features
+* Minimalist design 📐
 * Focus on offline use 🙅
 * Less CSS and JS 🎉
-* Less dependencies on web library's 🤩
+* Less dependencies on library's 🤩
-* More vanilla JS 🍦
+* Vanilla JS 🍦
 * Compact files for faster downloads 🏎️
 * Small docker image 🐳